 It seems like all of America has the same opinion of fiber, which is to not eat it cause it taste bad or hurts to digest.
-My theory as to why everyone hates eating fiber is that most fiber is in nutrient dense foods.
-It just so happens the most commonly eaten items (in America) are processed, refined, or GMO, leaving no fiber behind or really any nutrients.
+My theory as to why everyone hates eating fiber is most fiber is found in nutrient dense foods.
+It just so happens the most commonly eaten items (in America) are processed, refined, or GMO, leaving no fiber behind or any other nutrients.
 There is also an image of fiber as being broccoli or salads, which most people hate eating (me included!).
 I am here to answer some questions about this underrated nutrient and also guide you towards fiber that tastes good (or can even be tasteless!).

 This post will answer the following questions: